 2. Film and TV Writer

-Being a film and TV scriptwriter is one of the coolest careers for history majors.
-With subscription-based channels, like Netflix, Amazon and Hulu, the demand for new and engaging content is higher than ever.
-Many of these programs, like “The Man in the High Castle” rely on history (or alternate history in this case) to tell the story.
+With subscription-based channels, like Amazon, HBO, Hulu, and Netflix, the demand for new and engaging content is higher than ever.
+Programs like “Peaky Blinders” or “The Crown” rely on history to tell the story.

-Because of their knowledge of history, history majors have a great deal to bring to the table as writers.
-Many may work as scriptwriters.
-Others may become historical consultants for period shows or script doctors.
-Still, others are documentary writers and filmmakers, like Ken Burns, director of:
+Because of their knowledge of history, history students bring insight to the writing table.
+Many work as scriptwriters.
+Others become historical consultants or script doctors for period shows.
+Some are documentary writers and filmmakers, such as Ken Burns, director of:

 - “The Civil War